murchandamus/bitcoinops.github.io/_topics/en/consensus-cleanup-soft-fork.md

   issues in Bitcoin's consensus rules that date back to the original version of Bitcoin released in 2009.

+  After a prior draft in 2019 was deferred, renewed efforts since 2024 substianted into a concrete proposal, BIP54: Consensus Cleanup.
+The soft fork proposal advocates for fixing the following four issues.

+  - Timewarp bug: an off-by-one error in the difficulty adjustment algorithm permits a majority hashrate attacker to arbitrarily increase block cadence.
+    This is mitigated by limiting the permitted timestamps for the first block in difficulty periods and requiring that at an entire difficulty period has a non-negative duration.
+  - Poison blocks: attackers may use uncommon script patterns to compose blocks that are prohibitively expensive to process.
+These forms of malicious transactions are prevented by introducing limits on signature operations that curb this malicious use but far exceed organic uses.
+  - Merkle tree weakness: the construction of the merkle tree is ambiguous regarding transactions with stripped sizes of 64 bytes or inner nodes.
+    Forbidding such transactions prevents two variants of fake transaction inclusion proofs.
+  - Duplicate transaction vector: Some early coinbase transactions exhibit patterns that would allow them to be replayed in future blocks.
+Requiring that the locktime of coinbase transactions is set to a specific value based on the block height enforces that future coinbase transactions are unique.

 ## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: